Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Relevance vs. Language Preference

 \section{Relevance vs. Language Preference}

 \definecolor{pinkcircle}{RGB}{225,149,171} \definecolor{bluesquare}{RGB}{179,218,253}

 Sections~\ref{sec:res_1} and \ref{sec:res_2} analyzed language preference in a controlled setup where all provided evidence documents were relevant to the query.
-In reality, however, retrievers are imperfect, and retrieved evidence often contains irrelevant or partially relevant documents \citep{chen2023understandingretrievalaugmentationlongform, jin2024long}.
+In reality, however, retrievers are \textit{imperfect}, and retrieved evidence often contains irrelevant or partially relevant documents \citep{chen2023understandingretrievalaugmentationlongform, jin2024long}.
 To better approximate such conditions, we relax the assumption that all documents are relevant and ask: between relevance and language, which exerts a stronger influence on model citation behavior?

-\textbf{Setting.} We compare the effects of document relevance and language by varying the language of one relevant and one irrelevant document under three conditions: (1) \textbf{En-En} (\textbf{\hdashrule[0.5ex]{0.4cm}{0.5pt}{1pt}}): Both relevant and irrelevant documents are in English; (2) \textbf{tgt-En} (\ding{108}): Relevant document in the target language, irrelevant document in English; (3) \textbf{En-tgt} (\ding{110}): Relevant document in English, irrelevant document in the target language.
-Since ELI5 dataset does not include irrelevant documents, we use MIRACL \citep{zhang-etal-2023-miracl}, a multilingual RAG dataset with Wikipedia queries.
-We use the English subset of the development set, restricting to queries with exactly one relevant document (231 queries).
-We randomly use one of the irrelevant documents.
-For each query, we follow the same process described in Section~\ref{sec:method}.
-Dataset statistics are in Appendix Table~\ref{tab:data_statistics}.
+\paragraph{Setting.} We compare the effects of document relevance and language by varying the language of one relevant and one irrelevant document under three conditions: (1) \textbf{En-En}: Both relevant and irrelevant documents are in English; (2) \textbf{tgt-En} (\ding{108}): Relevant document in the target language, irrelevant document in English; (3) \textbf{En-tgt} (\ding{110}): Relevant document in English, irrelevant document in the target language.
+We constrain to this setup to ensure that the model's decision can vary only along these two dimensions.